 The rock climbing page and the pages it links to are a content cluster.

 You can think of a topic cluster as a central page surrounded by satellite pages.

 A key aspect of content clusters is internal linking.

 Ideally, every satellite page should contain links to every other page in the content cluster.

 Topic Clusters and Pillar Posts

-The page at the center of content cluster is often referred to as a pillar post.
+The page at the center of a content cluster is often referred to as a 'pillar post'.